eclipse-kura/kura/_posts/ref/2000-01-01-mqtt-namespace.md

 #### DEPLOY-V2
 Kura 1.4.0 introduces a new version of the DEPLOY application named "DEPLOY-V2".
 The main feature introduced is related to a different approach for package
-distribution: instead of receiving the package inside a MQTT message, the device receives only a download request with all the information needed to perform an independent download via HTTP.
+distribution: instead of receiving the package inside an MQTT message, the device receives only a download request with all the information needed to perform an independent download via HTTP.
 The "DEPLOY-V2" application continues to support the *read*, *start/stop*, and